-- The jarsigner tool supplied with Java SE 7 is not usable with the Mali SDK for manually signing non-debug releases. - Use the jarsigner file supplied with Java SE 6 to manually sign releases. - the Khronos OpenGL ES and EGL libraries (these are included in the Android NDK) - You can use the Eclipse environment, but all of the samples can be build from the command line.
+- The jarsigner tool supplied with Java SE 7 is not usable with the Mali SDK for manually signing non-debug releases. - Use the jarsigner file supplied with Java SE 6 to manually sign releases. - the Khronos OpenGL ES and EGL libraries (these are included in the Android NDK)

+You can use the version 3.5 or later of the Eclipse environment, but all of the samples can be